-Control the display of current segments by selecting the check boxes View Basic segments, View Target segments, and View File segments.
-Basic Segments are always applied to the overall attitude profile.
-Target Segments and File Segments boxes must be checked for those segments to be applied to the attitude profile and thus appear in the list above them.
+You can control the display of segments by selecting View Basic segments, View Target segments, and View File segments.
+Basic segments are always applied to the overall attitude profile.
+You must select Target segments and File segments to apply them to the attitude profile.

-- Astrogator Maneuver segments can create attitude segments that override the attitude setting of the vehicle as shown by the Attitude page.
+- Astrogator Maneuver segments can create attitude segments that override the attitude settings of the vehicle that you see on the Attitude page.

 Editing options for basic attitude segments appear in the Basic Segments frame.
 To add a new basic attitude segment to the sequence, click.
-To edit, copy, or remove an existing basic attitude segment, highlight it in the list and click , , or as desired.
+To edit, copy, or remove a basic attitude segment, highlight it in the list and click , , or .

-In the window that displays when you click Add segment..., Edit segment..., or Copy segment..., provide the following information:
+In the window that appears when you click Add segment..., Edit segment..., or Copy segment..., provide the following information:

-To add a targeted attitude segment, click Standard Target Pointing profile.and proceed as you would for a
+To add or edit a targeted attitude segment, click Standard Target Pointing profile.and proceed as you would for a

-Attitude targets defined by latitude/longitude/altitude points are displayed on the Basic Attitude properties page but can only be added and edited using Connect.
+Attitude targets defined by latitude, longitude, and altitude points are displayed on the Basic Attitude properties page, but you can only add and edit them using Connect.

 Editing options for attitude segments from an external file appear in the File Segments frame.
 To add a file segment, click Time Options.
 Select one of the following save options:.
-In the window, enter the path and name of the attitude file or click the ellipsis () button and browse for a path and file name.
-After a file has been selected, the File Start and Stop times are displayed.
-For more information on the options available for start and stop times, see
+In the window, enter the path and name of the attitude file or click the ellipsis () button and browse for a file.
+After you select a file, the start and stop times appear.
+For more information on the options for start and stop times, see

-To remove a file segment from the sequence, highlight it in the list and click.
+To remove a file segment from the sequence, select it in the list and click.